dkruger/docker-mysql-backup/README.md

 * `BACKUP_CRONTAB`: The crontab time entry, defaults to daily at midnight
 * `MYSQLDUMP_OPTIONS`: Flags passed to `mysqldump`, defaults to `--single-transaction`
+* `ROTATE_UID`: The UID to use for creating the backup files, defaults to 0
+* `ROTATE_GID`: The GID to use for creating the backup files, defaults to 0

 The image defines a single volume: `/backup` which is used to store the backup images.